Online Payments Provider 'Stripe' Now Testing Bitcoin Support

 San Francisco-based web and mobile payments provider Stripe has announced that it is now testing bitcoin support with one merchant partner, online data backup service Tarsnap.

-Founded in 2010, Stripe has so far garnered $120m in public investments, most recently in January when it capped an $80m Series C round from major investors including PayPal founder Peter Thiel's Founders Fund and Sequoia Capital.
+, Stripe has so far garnered $120m in public investments, most recently in January when it capped an $80m Series C round from major investors including PayPal founder Peter Thiel's Founders Fund and Sequoia Capital.
 Tarsnap, in turn, is helmed by Colin Percival, credited with creating the password-based key derivation function scrypt now widely used in digital currency.

 The announcement is notable as it indicates that Stripe is poised to enter the bitcoin space as a competitor to fellow San Francisco-based startup Coinbase and Georgia-based merchant processor BitPay, should it follow through and making the service publicly available.